D-Robotics/mot/README.md

 ### Docker Cross-Compilation

-1. Confirm the compilation environment- Compile in Docker and TogetherROS is already installed in Docker.
+1. Confirm the compilation environment
+   - Compile in Docker and TogetherROS is already installed in Docker.
 For instructions on Docker installation, cross-compilation, TogetherROS compilation, and deployment, please refer to the README.md in the robot development platform robot_dev_config repo.

-2. Compilation
+4. Compilation

    - Compilation command: